YOU CAN HELP YOURSELF

 How do we regulate, change, alter our mood?

-As an employer and/or rider, you recognise horses’ moods….
+As an equestrian, you recognise horses’ moods….
 ‘Oh, Harry’s in a right mood today!’
 But what have you based your opinion on?

 Transferring that observation skill to yourselves, acknowledging how you are, recognising any changes, thinking how you’d like to be – enables you to do something about it, if that’s what you’d like.